Arroyo Viejo

-Arroyo Viejo is a westward flowing 5.1 mi creek that begins in the Oakland Hills in Alameda County, California, and joins Lion Creek just before entering San Leandro Bay, a part of eastern San Francisco Bay.
+Arroyo Viejo (“Old Creek” in Spanish) is a westward flowing 5.1 mi creek that begins in the Oakland Hills in Alameda County, California, and joins Lion Creek just before entering San Leandro Bay, a part of eastern San Francisco Bay.

-History

-Arroyo Viejo means Old Creek in Spanish.

-Hiking

-There is a hiking trail offering visibility into the eastern San Leandro Bay marshlands between East Creek and Damon Marsh at the mouth of Lion Creek.

 Watershed and course

 The Arroyo Viejo Creek Watershed drains 6.2 sqmi beginning on the western slope of the Oakland hills and running west through the northern boundary of Knowland Park then urban Oakland before merging with Lion Creek and entering San Leandro Bay, and finally, San Francisco Bay.
 Rifle Range Creek begins in the Leona Canyon Regional Open Space park, then joins the Arroyo Melrose Highlands Branch, which is also joined by Country Club Creek (which flows along the northern boundary of Sequoyah Country Club).
 The Arroyo Melrose Highlands Branch joins Arroyo Viejo at the MacArthur Freeway.
 Below the freeway, the creek is joined by the 73rd Avenue Branch (which is in an underground pipe), and continues in a series of engineered channels and underground culverts to Lion Creek (also known as Arroyo de Leona) and crosses Interstate 880 to San Leandro Bay within the larger San Francisco Bay.